 In the past, retirement planning was more about setting a date than saving dollars.
-That’s because previous generations knew they could count on several reliable sources of income—such as company pensions, home equity, high-interest CDs, and Social Security—to fund a comfortable retirement.
-These days, however, it’s a different story.
+That’s because previous generations knew they could count on several reliable sources of income—company pensions, home equity, high-interest CDs, Social Security and more—to fund a comfortable retirement.
+These days however, it’s a different story.

-While the thinking behind it may be sound, research suggests you might not want to put all your eggs in that basket.
-According to a 2014 Employee Benefit Research Institute (EBRI) survey, approximately half of all current retirees (49%) left the workforce earlier—not later—than planned.
+Research suggests you might not want to count on being able to postpone retirement.
+According to a 2017 Employee Benefit Research Institute (EBRI) survey, approximately half of all current retirees (48%) left the workforce earlier—not later—than they had planned.
 And, in many cases, their departure was due to reasons beyond their control.2

 The EBRI survey highlights several common reasons for retiring earlier than planned:

-- 61%–due to health problems or personal disability
+- 41%–due to health problems or personal disability

-Given that there is nearly a 50–50 chance that retirement will come earlier than you think, it’s important to start planning as soon as possible.
-That way, you will know exactly how much money you’ll have to work with, and how much more you will need to save in order to feel secure.
+Given that there is nearly a 50–50 chance that retirement will come earlier than you expect, it’s important to start planning as soon as possible.
+This can help you to know exactly how much money you’ll have to work with and how much more you will need to save in order to feel secure.

 At New York Life, we have a host of helpful online resources available, including a retirement savings calculator that helps project when you will have enough money to retire, a living expense calculator that estimates retirement costs, and a savings longevity calculator that helps determine how long your existing savings will last.

 Another possible resource is a New York Life agent.
 Since online tools can only take you so far,3 a knowledgeable, local agent can work with you—and any of your other financial representatives—to create a customized strategy that helps you make the most out of every retirement asset.